casics/extractor/README.md

 * `{'name': 'abc', 'type': 'dir', 'body': [ ...dicts... ]` if it's not empty

-* `{'name': 'abc', 'type': 'file', 'body': '', 'text_language': None, 'code_language': Node}` if the file is empty
+* `{'name': 'abc', 'type': 'file', 'body': '', ...}` if the file is empty

+* `{'name': 'abc', 'type': 'file', 'body': None, ...}` if the file is ignored because we don't support parsing that type of file (yet) or else an error occurred while trying to parse it

 * `{'name': 'abc', 'type': 'file', 'body': '...string...', 'text_language': 'en', 'code_language': Node}` if the file contains text in English but not code

 * `{'name': 'abc', 'type': 'file', 'body': { elements }, 'text_language': 'en', 'code_language': 'Python' }` if the file contains Python code with English text

-* `{'name': 'abc', 'type': 'file', 'body': None, 'text_language': None, 'code_language': Node}` if the file is ignored

 When it comes to non-code text files, if the file is not literally plain text, Extractor extracts the text from it.
-It currently converts the following formats: HTML, Markdown, AsciiDoc, reStructuredText, RTF, and Textile.
+It currently converts the following formats: HTML, Markdown, AsciiDoc, reStructuredText, RTF, Textile, and LaTeX/TeX.
 It does this by using a variety of utilities such as BeautifulSoup to convert the formats to plain text, and returns this as a single string.
 In the case of a code file, the value associated with the `'body'` key is a dictionary of elements described in more detail below.

 The text language inside files is inferred using [langid](https://github.com/saffsd/langid.py) and the value for the key `text_language` is a two-letter ISO 639-1 code (e.g., `'en'` for English).
 The language inferrence is not perfect, particularly when there is not much text in a file, but by examining all the text chunks in a file (including all the separate comments) and returning the most frequently-inferred language, Extractor can do a reasonable job.
-If there is no text at all (no headers, no comments), Extractor defaults to `'en'`.
+If there is no text at all (no headers, no comments), Extractor defaults to `'en'` because programming languages themselves are usually written in English.

 Interacting with Extractor on the command line